echeran/smile-of-murugan/webbook/chapter19.md

-Thus there are only three or at most four stories in this collection of twenty-six pieces which I would characterize as good in terms of all four features--theme, plot, characterization and style:
+Thus there are only three or at most four stories in this collection of twenty-six pieces which I would characterize as good in terms of all four features—theme, plot, characterization and style:
 Jeyakanthan's "Staff of life", Pichamurti's “Blind girl”, probably Shankar Ram's "Wound Can Heal Wound", and maybe Janakiraman's "Exultation".